mighty-odewumi/elements-app/README.md

 # Elements (Weather App)

 Built this project from scratch using React and CSS.
 This app fetches weather data from the WeatherAPI site.
-View screenshots for the [main screen](src/assets/screenshot1.png) and the [weekly forecast screen](src/assets/screenshot2.png).
+View screenshots for the [large screen](src/assets/screenshot3.png) and the [smaller screen](src/assets/screenshot4.png).

 The app is live at https://elements-theta.vercel.app